Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/user-account.md

+---
+title: How to Manage a User Account in Slingshot
+_description: Get familiar with user accounts in Slingshot to make the most of your in-app interactions.
+---

 # User Account & Settings

 In short, user accounts allow you to sign in and be recognized by an application or device.
 A user account can also be described as a virtual identity created for any digital technology.